mozilla-bteam/bmo/docs/en/rst/api/core/v1/comment.rst

-                      did not set the ``comment`` parameter. is_private   boolean  If set to true, the comment is private, otherwise it is assumed to be public. is_markdown  boolean  If false, the comment will not be rendered as markdown. work_time    double   Adds this many hours to the "Hours Worked" on the bug.
+                      did not set the ``comment`` parameter. is_private   boolean  If set to true, the comment is private, otherwise it is assumed to be public. is_markdown  boolean  If true, the comment will be rendered as markdown.
+                      (default: false)
+work_time    double   Adds this many hours to the "Hours Worked" on the bug.
                       If you are not in the time tracking group, this value will be ignored.